 In addition, the ketone body betahydroxybutyrate (BHB) can directly inhibit pain pathways in mice and rats, thus further reducing chronic pain.

-This one-two punch could make a ketogenic diet the ultimate treatment.
+This one-two punch could make a ketogenic diet an effective treatment.
 It can prevent the cause (obesity and increased stress on the joints) and treat the symptoms (decreasing neuron excitability and inhibiting pain pathways) of arthritis-related chronic pain.
 We still need more human studies before we can prove the effectiveness of ketones, but the science looks promising at this point.

 That’s one more reason to skip the pasta tonight and instead see our amazing list of keto recipes for dinner inspiration!